NoahBres/LearnRoadRunner/docs/installing.md

 # Installing

 There are two methods to installing the Road Runner library.
 [Method #1](#method-1-downloading-the-quickstart), the simpler option, is to simply download [the quickstart repo](https://github.com/acmerobotics/road-runner-quickstart).
 The quickstart repo is an empty FTC season repo.
 It includes everything you'll need to get Road Runner up and running.
-However, this obviously does not work if you already have an existing codebase.
-[Method #2](#method-2-installing-rr-on-your-project) simply has you copy over everything from the quickstart repo into your existing team project.
+However, this does not work if you already have an existing codebase.
+[Method #2](#method-2-installing-rr-on-your-project) will go through installing Road Runner via gralde and copying over the necessary files from the quickstart repo into your existing team project.

 ## Method 1: Downloading the Quickstart